clinical-meteor/autopublish/README.md

 Autopublish FHIR resources to authenticated users.
 This package is more restrictive than the default `autopublish` package and requires that a user be logged in.
 However, it's less restrictive than having custom publish/subscribe functions, and assumes that all users of the application should have access to any/all records in the database.

 THIS PACKAGE DOES NOT INSURE HIPAA COMPLIANCE.
-It's better than the default `autopublish` package, however.
+It provides a better HIPAA security position than the default `autopublish` package, however.

 ===============================
 #### Installation